Mattytomo365/Bartering-Platform/README.md

 ## Overview

-Bartering Platform is a full-stack **.NET 8 microservices** and **Angular** web application designed to facilitate the exchange of goods between users, featuring arhcitecural patterns/tools such as CQRS, Clean Architecture, and RabbitMQ messaging.
+Bartering Platform is a full-stack **.NET 8 microservices** and **Angular** event-driven web application designed to facilitate the exchange of goods between users, featuring arhcitecural patterns/tools such as CQRS, Clean Architecture, and RabbitMQ messaging.

 Users have the ability to create/edit/delete listings, search & discover listings for a specified location, and manage their profiles after authentication.